IllumiDesk/illumidesk/README.md

 nbgrader quickstart <course_name> --force
 ```

-Click on the `Grader Console` tab and follow the steps available within the nbgrader docs to generate and release assignments for your learners.
+Click on the `Grader Console` tab and follow the [steps available within the IllumiDesk docs](https://docs.illumidesk.com) to generate and release assignments for your learners.

+> **NOTE**: It is important to note that by default the grader's configuration file, which is located in the `/home/grader-{course_id}/{course_id}` path defines the use of the `header.ipnyb` and `footer.ipynb` template files located within the course's source directory.
+If you receive an error when generating the assignment, then add `header.ipynb` and `footer.ipynb` (with or without content is fine, as long as the file is a Jupyter Notebook (ipynb) compatible format) files to within the `/home/grader-{course_id}/{course_id}/src` path.
+Updating the configration file for the grader's notebook would require you to restart the Notebook, which is currently not possible due to the fact that the shared grader notebook runs as a service.
+This setup therefore defaults search for these template files for those that need them.

 ## Components